datamin-io/public-documentation/integrations/library-of-integrations/hubspot.md

 #### Owner id

 An owner is the one who creates a ticket.
-E.g, you could create a special account for just Datamin or use any other natural person account.
+E.g, you could create a special account for just Ylem or use any other natural person account.
 In order to find the owner id, please go to the ticket properties, find a property "Ticket Owner", and click "Edit".\
 \
 You'll see something like this.